 Fire Station #4, a part of the Brentwood Safety Center East, was built in 2002 to accommodate for the growth trends on the east side of the city.
 This station covers a large district, much of it being rural to suburban, running east of Steeplechase Road and Green Hill Boulevard to Nolensville.
 It also runs south of the Nashville city limits to Split Log Road.
 Station 4 is located on Sunset Road, just south of Concord Road, and neighbors the Governor’s Club Community.
 The station is outfitted with a full kitchen, day room, office, bunk room, and officer’s quarters.
 Specialized working environments at this station include an air shop to maintain the air cylinders used to breathe in smoky atmospheres, a specialized laundry room for washing personal protective equipment, and a fitness room, as firefighter fitness is of the utmost importance.

-Station 4 houses Engine Company 4, a Sutphen Custom Pumper with 750 gallons of water and pump capabilities of 1500 gallons per minute.
+Station 4 houses Engine Company 4, a 2015 Perce Custom Pumper with 750 gallons of water and pump capabilities of 1500 gallons per minute.
 This engine is outfitted with a compliment of fire suppression equipment as well as basic and advanced life support medical equipment.
-Engine 4 also is outfitted with some basic rescue equipment including shore based water rescue and basic hazardous materials protection.
+Engine 4 also is outfitted with some basic rescue equipment including vehicle extrication tools and basic hazardous materials protection.
 Engine 4 is staffed with a Lieutenant, Engineer, and Firefighter.

 Along with Engine 4 is Engine 5, a reserve engine manufactured by Pirsch.
 This engine was built in 1986 and was the first engine purchased by the City of Brentwood when the department was formed.